MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 To help developers familiarize themselves with the full set of APIs DeployR ships with a Web-based API Explorer tool.
 This tool allows developers to explore the DeployR API in an interactive manner.

->[!NOTE]
->Please refer to the section [The API Explorer Tool](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#explorer) for more details.
+Refer to the documentation on the [API Explorer Tool](rserver/deployr-api-explorer-tool.md) for more details.

 ### API Call Overview

-Each of the following *"Working with"* sections in this API Reference Guide details the individual API calls by category.
+Each of the following *"Working with"* sections in the API Reference detail the individual API calls by category.
 For each call described in this reference guide, you can review the following information:

 -  Call REST Endpoint